exoclime/HELIOS-K/README.md

 the bin with the lowest wavenumbers and ending with the bin with the highest wavenumbers.
 When doResampling is set to one, then this file contains the sorted opacity functions computed from the Chebyshev coefficients
+When the PFile is used then the files contains also the values of T, P and point index.
+When the OutputEdgesFile is used, then the file contains not all points in y, but the averaged values between the intervals given in the OutputEdgesFile.
+When doStoreSK is set to 2, then the bins are stored in different files with names Out_< name >_bin< bin index>.dat

 # Out_< name >_cbin.dat #
 It contains the chebyshev coefficients of the per bins resampled sorted logarithm of the opacity functions in the format kmin_i ystart_i C0_i C1_i ...
 C(nC - 1)_i